Publius Cornelius Tacitus - Roman Historian

 Annals

-Get this book at https://amzn.to/3cnycAk
+Get this book UK at https://amzn.to/3cnycAk

 A compelling new translation of Tacitus' Annals, one of the greatest accounts of ancient Rome, by Cynthia Damon.